 The key message to anyone living with advanced MS is that there is always more that can be done to make the situation better.

-- The National MS Society (1-800-344-4867) can recommend healthcare professionals with knowledge and competency in MS care, as well as other resources in your area.
+- Connect with an MS Navigator at 1-800-344-4867 or online for referrals to healthcare professionals with knowledge and competency in MS care, as well as other resources in your area.

 Learning to redefine control and independence

 Sometimes MS symptoms can progress to the point that they significantly interfere with daily activities.
 Changes like this can threaten your self-confidence and feelings of self-worth.
 When this happens, remember that maintaining control and independence in everyday life doesn’t necessarily mean doing everything the same way you did it before.

 - you gain access to the world of assistive technology (AT)—an array of energy- and labor-saving tools and devices that allow you to stay active and productive.